RisingDaystar/VAureaNox/README.md

 Refractive materials with fixed or variable ior accounting for ray wavelength (keeps track of wl/speed/frequency[at first shoot]/ior) to simulate dispersion.
 Material parametrizable with a fixed ior or with Sellmeier coefficients (for dispersion)

+There is basilar support for homogeneous and scattering media, so far (v 0.07) only uniform phase function.

 Materials can be attached with a mutator , which allows to change the evaluated material at runtime , accounting also for normals and object loc/world pos...

 <h4>